Yiling-Huo/eye-tracking-workshop-slides/_handout/day2.md

 \end{exe}
 ```

 As multiple structural analyses compete in parallel models, processing difficulty should be the highest in fully ambiguous sentences where there is roughly equivalent support for different readings (\ref{traxler2}), and difficulty should be the lowest in unambiguous sentences with only one possible reading.
 This should in turn predict longer reading time in ambiguous vs. unambiguous sentences, which is contrary to the empirical observations.
-However, proponents of parallel models have also proposed versions of parallel models that are in fact able to account for the ambiguity advantage [@green2006absence]: at lease in some parallel models, processing difficulty is not necessarily introduced by the ambiguous input (*moustache* in (\ref{traxler2})), but rather by the competition between a prior interpretation bias and the new interpretation bias introduced by new input (*fell* in (\ref{reduced-relative}) and *seems* in (\ref{frazier-rayner2})).
+However, proponents of parallel models have also proposed versions of parallel models that are in fact able to account for the ambiguity advantage [@green2006absence]: at least in some parallel models, processing difficulty is not necessarily introduced by the ambiguous input (*moustache* in (\ref{traxler2})), but rather by the competition between a prior interpretation bias and the new interpretation bias introduced by new input (*fell* in (\ref{reduced-relative}) and *seems* in (\ref{frazier-rayner2})).
 Since (\ref{traxler2}) does not contain such bias-flipping input, processing difficulty does not necessarily need to occur.

 Returning to the issue of nonstructural factors in syntactic parsing, some recent elaborations of serial models [@van2014evidence] hold that parsing decisions are probabilistic rather than deterministic, thus allowing for the participation of nonstructural factors in forming the single fully constructed interpretation.

 # Summary

-Today we have looked at word processing and sentence processing in reading and how eye-tracking evidence has contributed to some of the core issues on these topics.

-On the word level, we have introduced some eye-tracking experiment paradigms that are used to study the perceptual span in reading and the mechanism of the control of eye movements during reading.
+Today we have looked at properties of eye movements in reading and how eye movements can help us understand sentence processing in reading.
+We have introduced some eye-tracking experiment paradigms that are used to study the perceptual span in reading and the mechanism of the control of eye movements during reading.
 On the sentence level, we have discussed how eye-tracking evidence has helped establish the incrementality of sentence processing and provided important evidence in the debate about whether sentence processing is serial or parallel.

 # Read more on this... {-}